 1. WAYNE CDU980E 3/4 HP Stainless Steel Sump Pump Review

 Imagine this, after a storm, you go to the basement to assess the situation.
 And you find yourself knee-deep sunk in water.
-The pump that you had installed a few months ago had died because of mud getting stuck in the impeller.
+The sump pump that you had installed a few months ago had died because of mud getting stuck in the impeller.
 Horrific!

 This is a common story, but what's not common is a pump that lasts.
 This one in the list, the WAYNE CDU980E, is a pump that's here to stay.
 When your relations might get rusty, this baby here will not.
 Because of the galvanized steel, of course, and there's also a cast iron base for all the water that it's going to tackle.

-The top suction pump design will prevent clogging and airlocks.
+The top suction design will prevent clogging and airlocks.
 Why do you need that, you ask?
-Clogging is one of the main causes of failures for pumps.
+Clogging is one of the main causes of failures for sump pumps.
 This pump handles debris that forms clogs.
 No airlocks mean no gurgling noises!

-Moreover, this pump is like a tank when it comes to handling water flow.
+Moreover, this sump pump is like a tank when it comes to handling water flow.
 With a ¾ horsepower strength and a discharge pump opening of 1-1/2 inch, this is a pump for the rainy days, literally.
 Wayne CDY980E can lift a whopping 4600 GPH (gallons per hour) with a 10 ft lift at discharge.

-When the float switch (the dangling thing in front) goes up, the pump starts, and it stops when the opposite happens.
+When the float switch (the dangling thing in front) goes up, the sump pump starts, and it stops when the opposite happens.
 How many times do you expect this cycle to repeat in its lifetime?
 Well, how about a million?!
 That’s how many times it was tested in the lab.
 Impressive?
 I know.